klusta-team/spikedetekt/README.md

 To perform spike detection, you need:

 * a .dat file (which contains your raw unfiltered electrode data),
-* a .probe file, which contains information about the electrode.
+* a .probe file, which contains information about the electrode,
-* a .params file, which contains all other parameters
+* a .params file, which contains all other parameters.

+The above may have any combination of names.
+The name of your .params file will be the name of the folder where all the output will be stored.

 2) Probefiles:
 ---------------
 A probe file is a text file containing the information pertaining to the spatial arrangement of electrodes on the probe.
 This information is presented in the following form:

-The general form of a .probe file should take the following form:
+The general form of a .probe file for a multi-shank probe should take the following form:

     probes = {
         1: [